 As a landlord, you don’t have to allow this, but if you do decide to allow tenants to sublet, you’ll want to create a sublease document that will clarify who is going to live (or work) in the property and who will be responsible for the rent.

-Another must-have document for landlords.
-This notice is used when the landlord and/or tenant has decided to end the rental contract.
+Another must-have rental document for landlords.
+This notice is used when the landlord and/or tenant have decided to end the rental contract.
 It is the legal equivalent of telling a tenant to leave as soon as the lease expires.

 This document allows you to exercise your right to not renew a lease, and it also gives you a non-confrontational way to find new tenants if you need to.
 When issuing a notice of non-renewal, it is important to understand your state’s laws about the amount of advance notice required.
 If you have questions, ask a lawyer.

 There will be times when you will need to enter the property.
 For example, you need to do a periodic property inspection, you want to gain access for maintenance purposes, or you need to do a routine gas or electrical safety inspection.